 Latest Posts about Raspberry Pi automation

 A stepper motor, step motor, or stepping motor, is a brushless DC electric motor that divides a full rotation into a number of equal steps.

 The motor's position can be commanded to move and hold at one of these steps without any position sensor for feedback (an open-loop controller), as long as the motor is correctly sized to the application in respect to torque and speed.

-Do not confuse with a servo motor, that is one kind of closed-loop motor that is connected to an encoder to provide speed feedback & position.
+Do not confuse it with a servo motor, which is one kind of closed-loop motor that is connected to an encoder to provide speed feedback & position.
 The motor which moves in discrete steps is known as the stepper motor.

 What are Microstep Drivers

 So, connect the stepper motor to the microstep driver, which will be powered by the power supply.
-And connect it to the Raspberry PLC as shown below.
+Then, connect it to the industrial Raspberry PLC as shown below.